Epidural administration

 Epidural anaesthesia causes a loss of sensation, including pain, by blocking the transmission of signals through nerve fibres in or near the spinal cord.
-For this reason, epidurals are commonly used for pain control during childbirth and surgery.
-The technique is considered safe and effective for providing pain relief during childbirth and surgery, and is considered more effective and safer than giving pain medication by mouth or through an intravenous line.
+For this reason, epidurals are commonly used for pain control during childbirth and surgery, for which the technique is considered safe and effective, and is considered more effective and safer than giving pain medication by mouth or through an intravenous line.
 An epidural injection may also be used to administer steroids for the treatment of inflammatory conditions of the spinal cord.
-It is not recommended for people with severe bleeding disorders, low platelets, or infections near the intended injection site.
-Severe complications from epidural administration are rare, but can include problems resulting from improper administration, as well as side effects of the medicines administered.
+It is not recommended for people with severe bleeding disorders, low platelet counts, or infections near the intended injection site.
+Severe complications from epidural administration are rare, but can include problems resulting from improper administration, as well as adverse effects from medicine.
 The most common complications of epidural injections include bleeding problems, headaches, and inadequate pain control.
 Epidural analgesia during childbirth may also impact the mother's ability to move during labor.
 Very large doses of anesthetics or analgesics may result in respiratory depression.

 An epidural injection may be administered at any point of the spine, but most commonly the lumbar spine, below the end of the spinal cord.
 The specific administration site determines the specific nerves affected, and thus the area of the body from which pain will be blocked.
 Insertion of an epidural catheter consists of threading a needle between bones and ligaments to reach the epidural space without going so far as to puncture the dura mater.
 Saline or air may be used to confirm placement in the epidural space.
 Alternatively, direct imaging of the injection area may be performed with a portable ultrasound or fluoroscopy to confirm correct placement.
 Once placed, medication may be administered in one or more single doses, or may be continually infused over a period of time.
-When placed properly, an epidural catheter may remain inserted for several days, but is usually removed when the use of less invasive administration methods (such as taking medication by mouth) is a viable alternative.
+When placed properly, an epidural catheter may remain inserted for several days, but is usually removed when it is possible to use less invasive administration methods (such as oral medication).